calibred/.github/.github/CONTRIBUTING.md

-We'd love for you to contribute to the Go Fresh projects, as long as you keep in mind a few guidelines:
+We'd love for you to contribute to the Calibred projects, as long as you keep in mind a few guidelines:

 ### Do
 - Open an issue using a Feature Request discussing your idea *before* you start implementing it.
 We cannot accept any and every change.